QuaCaTeam/quaca/docs/tutorials/first_calculation.md

 ?> To see which keys are available in a certain section, look into the [API documentation](api) of the relevant class.

 Let us now create an input file in the `data/` directory and call it `tutorial.ini`.
-List all classes that we have to define in the input file
+Let us now list all classes that we have to define in the input file
 ```ini
 [Permittivity]

 [GreensTensor]

 [Polarizability]
 ```

-Now these classes need the following parameters
+According to our setup these classes need the following parameters
 ```ini
 [Permittivity]
 type = drude